Evexi/Evexi/docs/mock/index.md

   // msg === 'X001A[A2]'
 })

-mock.nexmosphereMessage('X001A[A2]') // Fire a message as the controller
+mock.nexmosphereMessage('X001A[A2]') // Fire a message as the controller back to the media content
 ```